In this post, I will show you EXACTLY how to power clean with the perfect technique using Chinese weightlifting.

 This happens because it’s easier to move the bar, not because you are pushing harder as you finish the movement.
 The same goes for the power clean.

 So, just push smoothly, maintain your balance, and let the barbell accelerate on its own.

 The final step for the deadlift is to reach the contact point for you to extend.

-Chinese weightlifters usually wait until the bar reaches 2 – 4 inches (5 – 10cm) below the hip crease to start the extension.
+For cleans, power cleans, and their variations, Chinese weightlifters usually wait until the bar reaches 2 – 4 inches (5 – 10cm) below the hip crease to make contact.

 This spot is the highest you can deadlift the bar before either locking out or extending.